princego/atomistic_modeling/README.md

 - Session 3 deals with calculating bond length of N<sub>2</sub> molecule.
 - Session 4 deals with calculating vibrational frequency of CO molecule.
 - Session 5 deals with structure and geometry optimization of Al.
+- Session 6 deals with kpoint convergence and smearing convergence.